ibm-cloud-docs/BlockStorage/accessing-block-storage-windows.md

 ## Mounting {{site.data.keyword.blockstorageshort}} Volumes
 {: #mountWin}

-Following are the steps that are required to connect a Windows-based {{site.data.keyword.cloud}} Compute instance to a multipath input/output (MPIO) internet Small Computer System Interface (iSCSI) logical unit number (LUN).
+Complete the following steps to connect a Windows-based {{site.data.keyword.cloud}} Compute instance to a multipath input/output (MPIO) internet Small Computer System Interface (iSCSI) logical unit number (LUN).
 The example is based on Windows Server 2012.
 The steps can be adjusted for other Windows versions according to the operating system's (OS) vendor documentation.

 ### Configuring the MPIO feature